aquasecurity/tfsec/docs-website/_docs/custom_checks.md

 ## What is it?
 tfsec comes with an ever growing number of built in checks, these cover standard AWS, Azure and GCP provider checks, plus several more.

-We recognise that there are checks that need performing for an organisation that don't fit with. general use cases; for this, there are custom checks.
+We recognise that there are checks that need performing for an organisation that don't fit with general use cases; for this, there are custom checks.

 Custom checks offer an accessible approach to injecting checks that satisfy your organisations compliance and security needs.
-For example, if you require that all EC2 instances have a`CostCentre` tag, that can be achieved with a `custom_check`
+For example, if you require that all EC2 instances have a `CostCentre` tag, that can be achieved with a `custom_check`.

 ## How does it work?
 Custom checks are defined as json files which sit in the `.tfsec` folder in the root check path. any file with the suffix `_tfchecks.json` will be parsed and the checks included during the run.